Skip to main content

 What is NVMe?

-Non-Volatile Memory Express, or NVMe, technology is a type of interface that utilizes the PCI Express protocol to access data on non-volatile storage (like SSDs) far faster than was possible with SATA drives that used the AHCI standard.
+Non-Volatile Memory Express, or NVMe, technology is a type of interface that utilizes the PCI Express protocol to access data on non-volatile storage (like hard drives and SSDs) far faster than was possible with SATA drives that used the AHCI standard.
 It was developed to take advantage of the higher bandwidth and lower latency of the PCI Express protocol that has traditionally been used for graphics cards and add-in cards like audio cards, as well as high-speed network interfaces.

 Before the launch of NVMe drives, SSDs and hard drives used the SATA interface.
 However, performance limitations of that communication standard meant that there was a hard ceiling on SSD performance, so a new interface was required.
-Initially developers got around this bottleneck by plugging SSDs straight into PCI Express slots, but they used non-standard specifications to do so.
+Initially, developers got around this bottleneck by plugging SSDs straight into PCI Express slots, but they used non-standard specifications to do so.

-With NVMe, there’s a standard that every manufacturer can build to.
-Today, most modern NVMe SSDs utilize the M.2 form factor.
 There are various drive sizes for this design, but the NVMe drives pictured in this guide are all based on the M.2 specification.

 A close up of of an SSD NVMe M.2 2280 solid state drive.